Hal: Well, let's say...

 Hal: That's why I worry about you.

-Anna: But now I'm always in a new apartment or in another hotel somewhere.
+Anna: I used to love hotels.
+Now I'm always in a new apartment or in another hotel somewhere.

 Oliver: How do you keep hold of friends?
 Or boyfriends?